figurantpp/fullmacro/README.md

 Note that there is a macro to write data to files other than `stdout`, `file_print` which output is identical to the one of `print`, except no newline is added.
-If one wants to write a value to `stdout` without pushing a newline to the end of the output, they can use also use the `print_no_newline` macro.
+If one wants to write a value to `stdout` without appending a newline to the output, they can use also use the `print_no_newline` macro.

 FullMacro also provides macros to retrieve the type of a value.
 The `typename_of` macro returns a string containing the name of a builtin type, although non builtin names can be implemented as shown later.
-This macro can indeed be used to check the the type of a given value, but a better alternative is available.
+This macro can in fact be used to check the the type of a given value, but a better alternative is available.
-The `type_is` macro compares its first argument to the type provided in the second argument, and returns 1 or 0 if the types match.
+The `type_is` macro compares its first argument to the type provided as the second argument, and returns 1 or 0 if the types match.

 ```c
 int x = 10;

 print(typename_of(x)); // int